 What are Number Bonds?
 A Guide For Parents

-What are number bonds?
+What are Number Bonds?

-Number bonds are introduced in Kindergarten.
+Number bonds are first introduced in Kindergarten.

 • 1 and 9